Aminoacyl tRNA synthetase: Classes

 Regardless of where the aminoacyl is initially attached to the nucleotide, the 2'-O-aminoacyl-tRNA will ultimately migrate to the 3' position via transesterification.

+Bacterial aminoacyl-tRNA synthetases can be grouped as follows:

+Amino acids which use class II aaRS seem to be evolutionarily older.

 Structures

 Both classes of aminoacyl-tRNA synthetases are multidomain proteins.
 In a typical scenario, an aaRS consists of a catalytic domain (where both the above reactions take place) and an anticodon binding domain (which interacts mostly with the anticodon region of the tRNA).
 Transfer-RNAs for different amino acids differ not only in their anticodon but also at other points, giving them slightly different overall configurations.
 The aminoacyl-tRNA synthetases recognize the correct tRNAs primarily through their overall configuration, not just through their anticodon.
 In addition, some aaRSs have additional RNA binding domains and editing domains that cleave incorrectly paired aminoacyl-tRNA molecules.

 The catalytic domains of all the aaRSs of a given class are found to be homologous to one another, whereas class I and class II aaRSs are unrelated to one another.
 The class I aaRSs feature a cytidylyltransferase-like Rossmann fold seen in proteins like glycerol-3-phosphate cytidylyltransferase, nicotinamide nucleotide adenylyltransferase and archaeal FAD synthase, whereas the class II aaRSs have a unique fold related to biotin and lipoate ligases.

-The alpha helical anticodon binding domain of Arginyl, Glycyl and Cysteinyl-tRNA synthetases is known as the DALR domain after characteristic conserved amino acids.
+The alpha helical anticodon binding domain of arginyl-, glycyl- and cysteinyl-tRNA synthetases is known as the DALR domain after characteristic conserved amino acids.

 Aminoacyl-tRNA synthetases have been kinetically studied, showing that Mg2+ ions play an active catalytic role and therefore aaRs have a degree of magnesium dependence.
-Increasing the Mg2+ concentration leads to an increase in the equilibrium constants for the aminoacyl-tRNA synthetases’ reactions.
+Increasing the Mg2+ concentration leads to an increase in the equilibrium constants for the aminoacyl-tRNA synthetases' reactions.
 Although this trend was seen in both class I and class II synthetases, the magnesium dependence for the two classes are very distinct.
-Class II synthetases have two or three (more frequently three) Mg2+ ions, while class I only requires one Mg2+ ion.
+Class II synthetases have two or (more frequently) three Mg2+ ions, while class I only requires one Mg2+ ion.

 Beside their lack of overall sequence and structure similarity, class I and class II synthetases feature different ATP recognition mechanisms.
 While class I binds via interactions mediated by backbone hydrogen bonds, class II uses a pair of arginine residues to establish salt bridges to its ATP ligand.
 This oppositional implementation is manifested in two structural motifs, the Backbone Brackets and Arginine Tweezers, which are observable in all class I and class II structures, respectively.
 The high structural conservation of these motifs suggest that they must have been present since ancient times.